DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 Create a new Google Spreadsheet (unfortunately Google Docs won't work with this.)

-Enter you content going horizontally, with the titles on the first line, and the values directly below. **It is very important that you do it this way**
+Enter your content going horizontally, with the titles on the first line, and the values directly below. **Note: It is very important that you do it this way**

 ![Layout example](images/layout.png)